How to trade CFDs

 Pros

-• They are a simple way to speculate on virtually any asset you want
+• They allow you to speculate on virtually any asset you want

 • CFD trading is often free and you can make moves at any time of day